SelmaBoubou/Bone-drilling-and-temperature-measurement/README.md

 This project was for my final year in Electrical and Industrial Data Processing.
 I did a 3 months internship in Malaysia  at the Universiti Teknologi Petronas.

-My project was to measure the temperature during bone drilling for medical applicatio.
+My project was to measure the temperature during bone drilling for medical application.
 And control which parameters influence the increasing of the bone temperature.

 # Goals